Teenage Mutant Ninja Turtles: Shredder's Revenge: Reception

-Teenage Mutant Ninja Turtles: Shredder's Revenge received "generally favorable" reviews, according to review aggregator Metacritic; it is the highest-rated Teenage Mutant Ninja Turtles game on the website.
+Teenage Mutant Ninja Turtles: Shredder's Revenge received "generally favorable" reviews, according to review aggregator website Metacritic; it is the highest-rated Teenage Mutant Ninja Turtles game on the website.
 In July 2022, Tribute Games and Dotemu announced that the game had sold over one million copies in its first week.
 The Nintendo Switch version was the seventeenth best-selling retail game during its first week of release in Japan, with 4,365 physical copies being sold in the country.

 Critics generally lauded the game's appealing personality, animations, music, distinct playstyles, combat, and multiplayer.
 Chris Moyse of Destructoid found the game's attention to detail to be charismatic, writing, "Where Shredder’s Revenge shines brightest, however, is in its personality, utilizing...
 Individual run cycles, taunts, and celebrations; goofy background characters; and nods to previous TMNT games, shows, and movies."
 Mollie L. Patterson of EGM thought that the game surpassed the quality of the titles it drew inspiration from and called its visuals "by far the game's best feature", while further praising the stage variety, accessible depth, distinct character-based playstyles, and enemy roster.
 Marcus Stewart of Game Informer praised the use of level-specific objectives meant to encourage player exploration and the game's chaotic brand of local multiplayer entertainment, stating, "Sure, losing track of yourself in the sea of digital humanity happens often and can be mildly frustrating, but the joy of laughing and cheering alongside so many buddies dulls that irritation."
 Mitchell Saltzman of IGN said that Shredder's Revenge had "one of the best soundtracks of the year", and commended the inclusion of additional character mobility options and a meter which incentivized skilled playstyles.